-The OSA-Express5S Gigabit Ethernet feature is installed exclusively in the PCIe I/O drawer.
-Each feature includes one PCIe adapter and two ports.
+When carried forward to a z15, the OSA-Express5S Gigabit Ethernet feature is installed in the PCle+ I/O drawer.
+Each feature includes one PCle adapter and two ports.
 The two ports share a channel path identifier (CHPID type OSD exclusively).
 Each port supports attachment to a 1 Gigabit per second (Gbps) Ethernet LAN.
 The ports can be defined as a spanned channel, and can be shared among LPARs and across logical channel subsystems.